 “I think that like everyone in the dorms will feel like reassured that nothing can happen.”

-The university’s VP of Safety, Tony Callisto said the change comes after numerous instances of people getting into Syracuse dorms over the years.
+The university’s vice president of safety, Tony Callisto, said the change comes after numerous instances of people getting into Syracuse dorms over the years.

-Callisto says, “The most recent was last year when a former student with an ID actually made his way in with two other people, pulled the fire alarm and did a series of burglaries in two different residence halls in the daytime.”
+“The most recent was last year when a former student with an ID actually made his way in with two other people, pulled the fire alarm and did a series of burglaries in two different residence halls in the daytime,” Callisto said.